BioComplexNetworks/Evalencial/README.md

 # Scientific Program & Workshops

-It is desirable but no mandatory for every participant to present their scientific work.
-This is an excellent opportunity to share your scientific expertise and connect with people interested in your topic.
+It is desirable but not mandatory for every participant to present their scientific work.
+This event is an excellent opportunity to share your scientific expertise and connect with people interested in your topic.

 We have two kinds of talks: